KhaledMosaad/product-catalog-api/docs/System-Design-Document.md

 - Elastic search cluster: Mainly serve the search queries, can be scalable, will return product ids and then full product will be fetched from postgres database
 - BullMQ: Sync between our main database and Elastic search, this is can be from background job running to fetch the data from queue and insert/create/update elastic search index
 - Postgres database: for transactions (support ACID for the business model),
-- Redis: Cache Layer for products after fetched from postgres database, This is can be user query cache or cache by product id, the second approach more useful for invalidate the cache
+- Redis: Cache Layer for products after fetched from postgres database, This is can be user query cache or cache by product id, the second approach more useful for invalidate the cache (After applying the cache layer over 1 million record, I found that the response time didn't decrease a lot much that the actual db query take, I think most obvious variable here to me is the fact that we get the product-variants from db using the primary index which already cached/fast enough and don't have a big difference compared to redis cache, After add another 1 million record the latency of the endpoint deceased from avg 70ms to avg 19ms which is very good tbh)
 - CI/CD: Github actions, docker, docker-compose for automatic deployments
 - Load balancer: for api traffic